MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/Mobile-app-home-page.md

 1. When you start the app, you go to the **dashboard**.
 2. On the dashboard, you can see a list of **workspaces** that have been published.
 3. In each workspace, you can see a list of **pages** that are available for that workspace.

+Once you are on a page, you can do several things, such as:
+-   View detailed data
--   On a page, you can view detailed data and navigate to other pages for related data, such as entity details or lines.
+- Navigate to other pages for related data, such as entity details or lines.
--   On a page, you can also see a list of **actions** that are available for that page.
--   Actions let you create or edit existing data.
+-   See a list of **actions** that are available for that page.
+Actions let you create or edit existing data.

 ## Mobile workspaces included with Dynamics 365 for Finance and Operations, Enterprise Edition July 2017 update

+If you are using the mobile app for Dynamics 365 for Finance and Operations, Enterprise Edition July 2017 update

 - [Cost controlling mobile workspace](dynamics365/operations/financials/cost-accounting/cost-controlling-mobile-workspace)
 - [Inventory on-hand mobile workspace](/dynamics365/operations/supply-chain/inventory/inventory-on-hand-mobile-workspace)